-The information in this announcement that relates to exploration results is based on information compiled by Mr Bruce McQuitty and Mr David Archer.
-Both Mr McQuitty and Mr Archer are full time employees of the Company.
-Mr McQuitty and Mr Archer are Members of the Australasian Institute of Geoscientists and each has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and the activity to which they are undertaking to qualify as Competent Person as defined in the 2004 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves ("JORC Code")'.
-Each of Mr McQuitty and Mr Archer consent to the inclusion in the report of the matters based on their information in the form and context in which it appears.
+The information in this announcement that relates to exploration results is based on information compiled by David Boyd.
+Mr Boyd is a full time employee of the Company.
+Mr Boyd is a Member of the Australasian Institute of Geoscientists and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and the activity to which they are undertaking to qualify as Competent Person as defined in the 2004 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves ("JORC Code")'.
+Mr Boyd consents to the inclusion in the report of the matters based on their information in the form and context in which it appears.